-Table 3 clearly presents the respondents highly recognized how professional development given to them helped to become more aware of areas where they need to grow as teachers (x=3.74).
+Table 3 clearly presents that the respondents highly recognized how professional development given to them helped to become more aware of areas where they need to grow as teachers (x=3.74).
 Though it was also high, more attention is needed on how professional development reshaped how they see their roles in supporting learners with diverse needs (x=3.67).
 But overall, they perceived their professional development in terms of reflective and transformative learning as highly professional (x=3.70).

 Findings shown in the table above were proofs that the professional development activities experienced by the teacher-respondents encouraged them to critically reflect on their assumptions about inclusion, reshaped how they see their role in supporting learners with diverse needs, helped them to become more aware of areas of growth needs as teachers, connected their inclusive principles to their decisions in the classroom, and inspired them to sustain inclusive practice even when challenges arise.
-These were good indications that negative perceptions (if there are) towards inclusive education were transformed into positive ones; as they were inspired by the concepts they have learned about it.
+These were good indications that negative perceptions (if there are) towards inclusive education were transformed into positive ones, as they were inspired by the concepts they have learned about it.

 Gallaza & Reyes (2025) found that professional development is significantly related to teachers’ perceived preparedness for the implementation of inclusive practices in the classroom.
 It could happen if they have understood well the “what”, “how”, and “why”, and the importance of its implementation.
-This could be done by delivering the contents of the professional development activities through reflective and transformative manners.
-This requires transformational speakers and facilitators who always try to make big changes in their audience by using all the dimensions of their experience such as posture, eye contact, body language, movement, voice, presence, and words (Azzam, 2023).
-Having them will help persuade participants to what they want to convey about inclusive education.
+This could be done by delivering the contents of the professional development activities through reflective and transformative means.
+This requires transformational speakers and facilitators who always try to make big changes in their audience by using all the dimensions of their experience, such as posture, eye contact, body language, movement, voice, presence, and words (Azzam, 2023).
+Having them will help persuade participants of what they want to convey about inclusive education.

 Table 4.
-Summary of Professional Development of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Summary of factors and means Professional Development of Inclusive Education Teachers